keroserene/snowflake/proxy/README.md

 ### Testing:

-Unit tests are available with:
+Unit testing with Jasmine are available with:
 ```
 cake test
 ```
+Requires jasmine. (`npm install -g jasmine`)

+To run locally, either:
+- Navigate to `proxy/build/embed.html`
-To run locally, start a webserver and navigate to `snowflake.html`.
+- For a more fully featured "debug" version, start a webserver and navigate to `snowflake.html`.

 ### Parameters